Skip to content

 }

-// ensuring that the aggregated thinking content is not reordered by events produced by subsequent flushes.
+// This ensures that the aggregated thinking content is not reordered by events produced by subsequent flushes.

 if c.think.Len() > 0 {